Carey Mulligan Biography: In Her Own Words – Video Exclusive, News, Photos, Age

 Mulligan is married to Marcus Mumford, the lead singer of Mumford & Sons.
 They were childhood pen pals who lost touch and reconnected as adults.
 They married on April 21, 2012, a few weeks after wrapping production on the film Inside Llewyn Davis, in which they were both involved.
-They have a daughter, Evelyn Mumford, born in September 2015, and one son, Wilfred Mumford, born in August 2017.
+They have one daughter, Evelyn Mumford, born in September 2015, and one son, Wilfred Mumford, born in August 2017.

 Carey Hannah Mulligan News

 Get the most-revealing celebrity conversations with the uInterview podcast!